BinaDev29/Restaurant-Order-and-Reservation-System-/README.md

-# golden  - Restaurant Order & Reservation System
+# Golden Bar and Restaurant - Order & Reservation System

 A premium, full-stack PHP web application for restaurant management, featuring online ordering, table reservations, and a comprehensive dashboard for both staff and customers.